How does Flexi-T work?

 Possible side effects:

-- Spotting throughout menstrual cycle during first week after insertion
+- Spotting throughout menstrual cycle which should decrease over time

 - Copper allergy (rare; always notify your doctor if you are allergic)